Phyks/BMC/README.md

 Should be almost working and usable now, although still to be considered as **experimental**.

-**Important note :** I use it for personnal use, but I don't read articles from many journals.
+**Important note :** I use it for personal use, but I don't read articles from many journals.
 If you find any file which is not working, please fill an issue or send me an e-mail with the relevant information.
 There are alternative ways to get the metadata for example, and I didn't know really which one was the best one as writing this code.

 ## Installation